Jules de Goede: Later career in the UK

-De Goede developed an interest in abstract art, and moved to London in 1965, taking a flat in Holborn and an art studio at the St Katharine Docks run by Bridget Riley and Peter Sedgeley.
+De Goede developed an interest in abstract art, and moved to London in 1965, taking a flat in Holborn and an art studio at the St Katharine Docks run by Bridget Riley and Peter Sedgley.
 After a property developer bought the dock, he moved to a large minimalist studio in a former Jewish school in Stepney Green, east London, alongside the studios of Michael Kenny and Bert Irvin.
 The space taken by de Goede was formerly occupied by sculptor Hubert Dalwood.
 De Goede was an early pioneer of opening his studio to the public.
 He joined the London Group in 1996, when he was also a finalist for the Jerwood Prize.
 He was a founder member of the Movement for a Socialist Future (later merged into A World to Win) in 1999.

 De Goede also taught at Hornsey College of Art in north London (now part of Middlesex University) from 1972, later becoming a senior lecturer.
 He retired in 2003, returning to work as a full-time artist.

 De Goede died from cancer in London in 2007.
 He never married.